ohlab/Guide-Finder/README.md

 README: The Guide Finder program is designed to select guides targeting genes in any bacterial species.
-Use of this script requires R, RStudio, and BLAST.
 Draft genome annotations may be used for guide design, but must be pre-processed to format properly prior into input into the Guide Finder program (a pre-processing script is provided).
 See the Protocols folder for more information on how to run the program.
 Instructions for the use of both complete and draft genome annotations is provided in this folder.
 Example